When They See Us: Accolades

-Fairstein reaction and lawsuit
+Fairstein reaction, lawsuit, and disclaimer by Netflix

 Linda Fairstein, the original New York prosecutor of the case, wrote of the Netflix series in an op-ed for the Wall Street Journal that it was "so full of distortions and falsehoods as to be an outright fabrication."
 The lawyer-turned-New York Times bestselling author said she agreed with exonerations of the rape charges against the five — but said "the other charges, for crimes against other victims, should not have been vacated."

 John E. Reid & Associates took DuVernay, ARRA, and Netflix to court in October 2019 because the series called the company's once widely used trademark controversial interrogation technique as "universally rejected."
-A federal judge dismissed the lawsuit "Because the First Amendment protects non-factual assertions".
+A federal judge dismissed the lawsuit "(b)ecause the First Amendment protects non-factual assertions" and because the plaintiffs did not have sufficient standing to bring the case in the state of Illinois.

 In March 2020, Fairstein filed suit in the U.S. District Court for the Middle District of Florida against Netflix, DuVernay, and Locke for defamation based on her portrayal in the series.
-In August 2021, the District Court ruled that some of Farstein's claims of defamation and civil conspiracy may proceed to trial.
+In August 2021, the District Court ruled that some of Fairstein’s claims of defamation and civil conspiracy may proceed to trial.
+On June 4, 2024, DuVernay released a statement saying that Fairstein had settled her lawsuit shortly before it was to go to trial.
+As part of the settlement, Netflix added a disclaimer into the show saying that some of it was fictionalized.